EHowardHill/Khap-Package-Manager/README.md

 On the client side, the Mac will be able to manage new software via the command line.
 Two commands are supported for the time being:
 - `khap install XXX` will install a given package for your system.
 - `khap search XXX` will search your available repositories for software.
 Leaving it blank will return *all* available software for your system.
+- `khap update` will update all installed packages on the system.

 Repositories are stored in `/etc/khap.d/repos`.
 There are no active servers, so this file must point to your local development machine's IP address and port number.